 - Travelers who wish to discuss recommendations for quarantine or testing post-travel based on exposure risk or vaccination status should consult with the COVID Health Team if needed (208) 282-2705 or firstname.lastname@example.org.

 - Travelers should check their destination's COVID-19 situation before departure.
 For travel in the United States, refer to the CDC Community Levels.
 Please be aware that State, tribal, local, and territorial governments and public transit systems may have additional restrictions in place.

 - Pre- or post-travel COVID-19 screening continues to be provided at no cost to students and employees.
 Visit the University’s screening website for more information.
 Pre-travel screening should be completed 1-3 days prior to your departure date.

-Check yourself for symptoms of COVID-19 prior to travel, and if you are experiencing symptoms notify your supervisor or travel group leader, complete the Self-Reporting Form, and follow Isolation and Quarantine Guidance.
+- Check yourself for symptoms of COVID-19 prior to, during, and after travel.
+If you are experiencing symptoms, notify your supervisor or travel group leader, complete the Self-Reporting Form, and follow Isolation and Quarantine Guidance.

 Candidate Travel Related to Hiring and Academic Program Searches

 To support the continued safety of our campus community and our candidates, please use the following guidelines:

 - Deans/Directors should be mindful/sensitive to a candidate’s travel preferences for health and safety concerns.
 While the goal will be to conduct an interview experience that is as consistent as possible for all candidates, departments should apply flexibility and understanding where a candidate may have concerns with traveling for in-person interviewing.

 - Utilize all COVID-19 Roaring Back Protocols - Campus interviews should continue to adhere to all health and safety protocols.